fuzzylogicxx/fuzzylogic/posts/2021-01-18-assistiv-labs.md

 > Assistiv Labs remotely connects you to real assistive technologies, like NVDA, VoiceOver, and TalkBack, using any modern web browser.
 ---

-I use a Mac for development which means that when I do screen reader testing I use the Macâs VoiceOver tool.
+I use a Mac for development which means that when I do screen reader testing [I use the Mac’s VoiceOver tool](https://fuzzylogic.me/posts/my-screen-reader-cheatsheet/).
 However the majority of screen reader users are using NVDA via Firefox on a PC.
 Perhaps this tool might let me test on that stack without buying a PC.

 Next action: sign up for a free trial and give it a go!